joshed-io/reveal-hugo/exampleSite/content/home/usage.md

 ---

-## Make a presentation for a Hugo section
+## Make a presentation for any Hugo section

 In `content/{section}/_index.md`: